Odoric of Pordenone: Journey to China

 Sometime after 1318, Odoric left Venice to begin his multi-year journey across Asia.
 In the introduction to his travel journal, Odoric says that he went as a missionary and never alludes to any other capacity such as an ambassador or emissary.
 No records have been found to indicate whether he was sent by some ecclesiastical authority or simply received permission to undertake a journey of his own choosing.

 There is little chronological information regarding the exact sequence and duration of the stops on his travel.
 His narrative and other evidence only tell that he was in western India soon after 1321 (with high probability in 1322) and that he spent three years in China between the opening of 1323 and the close of 1328.
 Along the way he provided brief descriptive notes for each of the places he visited, highlighting various cultural, religious, and social peculiarities.

 During at least a part of his journey, the companion of Odoric was Friar James of Ireland, who assisted at Odoric's funeral and subsequently received a payment of two marks from the city of Udine, recorded with the Latin notation, Socio beati Fratris Odorici, amore Dei et Odorici ('companion of the Blessed Brother Odoric, for the love of God and Odoric').

 From Venice he first went to Constantinople and then crossed the Black Sea to Trebizond.
-From Trebizond he traveled southeast along the caravan route to Erzerum, Tabriz, and Soltania.
+From Trebizond he traveled southeast along the caravan route to Erzerum, Tabriz, and Sultania.
 It is likely that he spent time at the Franciscan monasteries established in these cities.
-From Soltania his travels become somewhat confused.
+From Sultania his travels become somewhat confused.
 He seems to have wandered through Persia and Mesopotamia, visiting Kashan, Yazd, Persepolis, and Baghdad.
 From Baghdad he traveled along the Persian Gulf, and at Hormuz embarked for India.

 Odoric landed on the western Indian coast at Tana, where Thomas of Tolentino and his three Franciscan companions had recently been martyred for "blaspheming" Muhammad before the local magistrate or qadi.
 Their remains had been interred by Jordan of Severac, a Dominican missionary.
 Odoric relates that he recovered these relics and carried them with him on his further travels.
 From Tana, he travelled down the Malabar coast, stopping at Kodungallur and Quilon.
 From there, he proceeded around the southern tip of India and up along the southeast coast, where he visited the shrine of Thomas the Apostle, which tradition places near Chennai.
+He also visited Puri, Odisha during the procession (i.e., Ratha Yatra) of Jagannath.